Space: 1999: Reception

-Big Finish series

-On 12 August 2019, Anderson Entertainment announced that they would collaborate with Big Finish to create an audio drama reboot of Space: 1999 starring Mark Bonnar as John Koenig, Maria Teresa Creasey as Doctor Helena Russell, Timothy Bentinck as Commissioner Simmons and Clive Hayward as Victor Bergman.
-Jules de Jongh who previously portrayed Lieutenant Green in New Captain Scarlet portrays Petra Nordstorm.
-The first story "Breakaway", was adapted by Nicholas Briggs who previously reimagined The Prisoner and also acts as director.
-The story was released in September 2019.

-Big Finish revealed that an additional box set would follow, with the full cast to be announced.
-On 17 July 2020, Big Finish announced a boxset consisting of three stories.
-Mark Bonnar, Maria Teresa Creasey, Tim Bentinck, Clive Hayward, Glen McCready, Susan Hingley and Amaka Okafor reprise their roles with Anthony Howell, Chris Jarman and Nicholas Asbury joining.

 Home video releases

+Space: 1999's first home video releases were in the 1980s, when a number of compilation films were issued on VHS in the UK and US markets.
+The following decade, these were followed by VHS releases of the whole series in its original format.

 United Kingdom

-In the early 1980s, and due to the booming home video rental market, the four compilation films were released on the VHS format.
-The series, in its original form, was released on home video in the 1990s, with each cassette (or "volume") featuring two episodes.
+The full series was released on home video in the 1990s, with each cassette (or "volume") featuring two episodes.
 In 2001, it was released on DVD in the UK by Carlton Media, both in single disc volumes (each volume contained four episodes) and also as two complete series boxed sets (titled as "Year One" and "Year Two") comprising six discs each.
 Each DVD also contained various extra features, including a variety of archive production material, memorabilia, and interviews with the cast and crew from the time the series was being made.

-In 2005, Network re-issued Year One in the UK as a Special Edition seven-DVD box set.
+In 2005, Network re-issued Year One in the UK as a Special Edition seven-DVD boxed set.
 For this release, to coincide with the series' 30th Anniversary, each episode was digitally restored by creating new 35 mm film elements (a new interpositive made from the original negative which is then used to make further copies).
 High Definition digital transfers were then made from the interpositives using a state-of-the-art Philips Spirit DataCine.
 This vastly improved the picture quality in comparison to the previous DVD releases.
 However, the restoration process has actually made some of the space scenes (that involve special effects and model work) less realistic due to increased brightness and contrast.
-This box set also included two booklets and a new set of extra features that were not on the Carlton DVD releases, including featurettes on "Concept & Creation" and "Special Effects & Design" (edited from an earlier "Fanderson" documentary made in 1996), textless and alternative opening and closing title sequences, a two-part Clapperboard special on Gerry Anderson from 1975, and also a brand new 70-minute documentary entitled "These Episodes" in which Anderson, Christopher Penfold, Johnny Byrne, Zienia Merton and David Lane reflect on the making of key episodes from the first series.
+This boxed set also included two booklets and a new set of extra features that were not on the Carlton DVD releases, including featurettes on "Concept & Creation" and "Special Effects & Design" (edited from an earlier "Fanderson" documentary made in 1996), textless and alternative opening and closing title sequences, a two-part Clapperboard special on Gerry Anderson from 1975, and also a brand new 70-minute documentary entitled "These Episodes" in which Anderson, Christopher Penfold, Johnny Byrne, Zienia Merton and David Lane reflect on the making of key episodes from the first series.